- Opened in 2000

 Built by Theiss Constructions at a cost of $65 million, the multi purpose arena was completed in 2000.
 Overseen by the Victorian Government Office of Major Projects, the arena was designed by Peddle Thorp Architects.
 The cycling track was designed by world-renowned track builder Ron Webb, an Australian and one of only two such experts in the world.
 During construction (and during the 2006 Commonwealth Games) the arena was simply known as Multi Purpose Venue and it opened as Vodafone Arena before Hisense took over the naming rights.
 In August 2018, the venue was renamed as Melbourne Arena.

 Melbourne Arena extended Melbourne Park and its capacity to handle ever increasing tennis crowds, whilst also satisfying demand for another flexible multi purpose venue.
 This state-of-the-art indoor/outdoor facility can host a variety of sports, including basketball, netball, tennis, boxing, gymnastics, ice hockey, dancesports and cycling in its own velodrome.
-It is currently home to sporting clubs the Melbourne United (basketball), Melbourne Vixens and Collingwood Magpies (netball), while previous tenant teams have been the South Dragons, Victoria Giants & Victoria Titans.
+It is currently home to sporting clubs the Melbourne United and South East Melbourne Phoenix (basketball), Melbourne Vixens and Collingwood Magpies (netball), while previous tenant teams have been the South Dragons, Victoria Giants & Victoria Titans.

 A world class entertainment venue, Melbourne Arena holds an eclectic range of music concerts, family orientated performances, dance parties and in 2008, the Melbourne Comedy Festival Gala.